tencentyun/intlcloud-documents/product/网络/云联网/购买指南/计费总览_intl.md

 - Instance interconnection within the same region less than 1 Gbps is currently free of charge.

 ## Billing Method
-Cross-regional CCN interconnection charge is based on monthly used bandwidth and billed by the pay-as-you-go monthly 95th percentile.
+Cross-regional CCN interconnection billing adopts pay-as-you-go and monthly 95th percentile approach.
+Its billing is based on monthly actual bandwidth usage.

 **Cross-account Billing:**